-- Visit a retirement home in your community- Most people forget about those who live in retirement homes especially with the hubbub of the holidays.
-Take today to see those who may not have any visitors on the holidays and bring them a small gift like a poinsettia to enjoy once you’ve left.
+- Give gifts to those who live in a retirement home in your community- Most people forget about those who live in retirement homes especially with the hubbub of the holidays.
+Take today to spoil those who may not have any visitors on the holidays and bring them a small gift like a poinsettia, a throw blanket, crossword puzzles with a pack of pens to go with it to enjoy once you’ve left.
 They’ll appreciate having someone visit them and you’ll feel good knowing you helped brighten their day.

 - Get ready for the after Christmas sales- Take the time to go over what sales you want to hit up and what is worth spending those gift cards on that you got for presents.
 Decide if any of your presents need to be taken back and read up on the store’s return policy so you won’t have any surprises when you get there.
 The after Christmas sales often times are better than Black Friday so take this free time to plan out your plan of attack.

 - Write your thank you notes- If you write them the same day you receive your gifts, you won’t have to worry about remembering to do them once life goes back to normal after the holidays are over.
 Take the time to write a heartfelt note that expresses how you feel about the person and how grateful you are to have them in your life.
 Drop them in the mailbox on your way out to whatever activity you have planned so you’re guaranteed a speedy delivery.
 They’ll be happy to get a note that’s more than just a quick thank you and they’ll appreciate receiving it so soon after the holiday.